splunk/public-o11y-docs/alerts-detectors-notifications/autodetect/autodetect-list.rst

      - ``fire_lasting = 80% of 5m``

    * - clear_threshold
-     - Threshold percentage to clear alerts for CPU usage
+     - Clear threshold for when to clear alerts for CPU usage percentage
      - ``clear_threshold < 90%``

    * - clear_lasting
-     - Sensitivity in minutes for when to clear alerts
+     - Clear sensitivity in minutes for when to clear alerts
      - ``clear_lasting = 80% of 5m``

    * - filter